 The Griffith Observatory is perched on top of Mount Hollywood in the hills above Los Angeles.
 The observatory has been a popular California landmark since it was built in 1935.

-The grounds surrounding the observatory feature many points of interest including an Egyptian sundial and a memorial to James Dean.
+The observatory grounds feature many points of interest, including an Egyptian sundial and a memorial to James Dean.
 On a clear day, visitors can enjoy a spectacular view of the Los Angeles basin.

 Inside the Griffith Observatory

 Admission to Observatory is absolutely free, making it a fun and affordable day trip.
 Inside the observatory, you will find the planetarium theater, a huge triple-beam solar telescope, and three levels of fascinating hands-on exhibits and displays.